dcarosone/scrape-cassini/README.md

 * `download-as` The filename it will be save as, encoding the above fields.

 There's a sample in the repo to look at.

+## History

+This program was originally written for an earlier, much less user-friendly version of the site, where it literally had to scrape metadata from the HTML text.

+For casual use, browsing, filtering by (say) target and download of selective images, the new site is much better.

+This grabber now uses the JSON data that drives the new site, but preserves the metadata TSV format and filename-encoding for continuity with data fetched using the original.

 ## Issues